-Hence an "extra cost" of the barrel of 0.32 * 20 = 6.4 $.
-Let 10% be the current course.
-So much more on a low barrel.
-With high estimate at 100 $ per tonne we multiply by 5 this figure is more than 50% increase and more 100% increase with one barrel at 25 $.
+Hence a "surcharge" of barrel = 0.32 20 6.4 * $.
+More than 10% already present course.
+So much on a lower barrel.
+With the high estimate at $ 100 tonne we multiply this figure by 5 more than 50% increase and more than 100% increase with a barrel at $ 25.

 On the viewpoint econological

-Let us calculate the remaining "financial" remaining reserves of oil.
+Calculate the "financial" remaining proved reserves of petroleum.

 On an ideal base 80 million barrels / day to over $ 40 40 years, it remains at least 46 720 Billion $ without taxes of proven oil reserves.

 A 70% tax this figure rises to about 150 000 $ billions.